Government Has a Crucial Airline List for Families Who Travel Together - NewsBreak

 The dashboard gives airlines a green checkmark if they guarantee that an adult family member can sit next to their young children if seats are available.

-At the time of this writing, of the 10 airlines listed, only Alaska Air ( ALK ) , American Airlines ( AAL ) and Frontier Group Holdings ( ULCC ) Frontier Airlines had earned the checkmark.
+At the time of this writing, of the 10 airlines listed, only Alaska Air ( ALK ) - Get Free Report , American Airlines ( AAL ) - Get Free Report and Frontier Group Holdings ( ULCC ) - Get Free Report Frontier Airlines had earned the checkmark.

 "Parents traveling with young kids should be able to sit together without an airline forcing them to pay junk fees," Transportation Secretary Pete Buttigieg said in a release announcing the dashboard.
 He gave his department credit for pressuring airlines, "and now we're seeing some airlines start to make this common-sense change."